-- A. Use the least restrictive or invasive method of restraint that will protect the patient. - B. Use of all restraints will be in a humane manner, affording the patient as much dignity as possible. - C. PRONE, HOBBLE, and HOGTIE restraints are prohibited due to the potential for respiratory arrest and death from asphyxia or aspiration. - D. "SANDWICHING" the patient between backboards is prohibited. - E. Late term pregnant patients shall be transported in position of comfort or left lateral position. - F. Patients under arrest or on a psychiatric detention shall be searched thoroughly by law enforcement for weapons and contraband prior to placement in the ambulance. - G. Prehospital personnel will notify hospital staff if the patient leaves while on hospital grounds.
+- A. Use the least restrictive or invasive method of restraint that will protect the patient. - B. Use of all restraints will be in a humane manner, affording the patient as much dignity as possible. - C. PRONE, HOBBLE, or HOGTIE restraints are prohibited due to the potential for respiratory arrest and death from asphyxia or aspiration. - D. "SANDWICHING" the patient between backboards is prohibited. - E. Late term pregnant patients shall be transported in position of comfort or left lateral position. - F. Prehospital personnel should not physically inhibit a patient's attempt to leave the ambulance.
+However, every effort shall be made to release the patient into a safe environment.
+If a patient does leave the ambulance, prehospital personnel are to remain on scene, or at a safe staging location, until law enforcement arrives, or until law enforcement indicates that they will not respond to the incident.
+Any decision by law enforcement for non-response shall be documented clearly with time and date on ePCR. - G. Prehospital personnel will notify hospital staff if the patient leaves while on hospital grounds.